 Guideline # 2: Whenever possible cut on subject movement.

 If cuts are prompted by action, that action will divert attention from the cut, making the transition more fluid.
 Small jump cuts are also less noticeable because viewers are caught up in the action.

 If a man is getting out of a chair, you can cut at the midpoint in the action.
 In this case some of the action will be included in both shots.
 In cutting, keep the 30-degree rule in mind.

-Maintaining Consistency in Action and Detail
+In Action and Detail

 Editing for single-camera production requires great attention to detail.
 Directors will generally give the editor more than one take of each scene.
 Not only should the relative position of feet or hands, etc., in both shots match, but also the general energy level of voices and movements.